codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 ### Helm vs K8s templates

 Helm is a package manager that also happens to include templating capabilities.
-Unfortunately a lot of people focus only on the usage of Helm as a template manager and nothing else.
+Unfortunately, a lot of people focus only on the usage of Helm as a template manager and nothing else.

 Technically Helm can be used as only a templating engine by stopping the deployment process in the manifest level.
 It is perfectly possible to use Helm only to [create plain Kubernetes manifests](https://helm.sh/docs/helm/#helm-template) and then install them on the cluster using the standard methods (such as `kubectl`).
 But then you miss all the advantages of Helm (especially the application registry aspect).

 At the time of writing Helm is the only package manager for Kubernetes, so if you want a way to group your manifests and a registry of your running applications, there are no off-the-shelf alternative apart from Helm.

-Here is table that highlights the comparison:
+Here is a table that highlights the comparison:

 Helm Feature|Alternative|
 ---|---